daresaydigital/a11ychecklist/docs/avoid-navigation-trap.md

 ---
 id: avoid-navigation-trap
-title: Make sure that users don’t get trapped in a particular section of the page or in a component while navigating with a keyboard.
+title: Make sure that users don’t get trapped in a particular section of the page or in a component while navigating with a keyboard
 tags:
   - 2.1.2 A
   - Interaction